Compute user roles

 Monitor > Vulnerabilitiesand

 Monitor > Compliance.
-Each tab contains scan reports for images and serverless functions scanned using these tools.
+Each tab contains scan reports for images scanned using these tools.
 DevOps Users can use Prisma Cloud scan reports and tools, for example, to determine why the CI/CD pipeline is stalled.

-Manage > System > Utilities.
+- Manage > System > Downloads.
 This page lets you download various Prisma Cloud components.
 DevOps Users can download all files, except Defender images, which are disabled for this role.

 Defender Managers get read-write access to

 Defender Managers can install, manage, and remove Defenders from your environment.
 The Defender Manager role was designed to let members of your DevOps team manage the hosts that Prisma Cloud protects without requiring Administrator-level privileges.
-To help debug Defender deployment issues, Def
+To help debug Defender deployment issues, Defender Managers get read-only access to Prisma Cloud settings and log files.